-A shared server, means you will share the same server with more than one website.
+A shared server means you will share the same server with more than one website.

-When your website starts growing, it will start getting more traffic, and that means you will need a dedicated server to handle all of this traffic.
+When your website starts growing, it will start getting more traffic, and that means you will need a dedicated server to handle all this traffic.

 When you have a dedicated server, your website’s loading page will be faster, which will lead to a better user experience.

-You will have control over your server when you have a dedicated one.
+You will have control over your server.

 - More expensive compared to a shared hosting